jerbarnes/sota_sentiment/README.md

 Jeremy Barnes [jeremy.barnes@upf.edu] / [barnesjy@ims.uni-stuttgart.de]

-This experiment runs the best models with the best embeddings from our work in Barnes et al, 2017.
-We test 7 different models on 6 datasets.
+This experiment runs the best models with the best embeddings as described in the following paper:
+Jeremy Barnes, Roman Klinger, and Sabine Schulte im Walde.
+2017. **Assessing State-of-the-art Sentiment Models on State-of-the-art Sentiment Datasets**.
+In *Proceedings of the 8th Workshop on Computational Approaches to Subjectivity, Sentiment and Social Media Analysis*.

 ## Models
 1. Bag-of-Words + L2 regularized Logistic Regression